nedjwab/interactive-banner/README.md

 ### Installation
 - clone this repo  `git clone https://github.com/nedjwab/interactive-banner.git` on your terminal.
 - Type `cd interactive-banner` to access the project on the terminal.
+- Switch to the feature branch `git checkout create-banner`

 #### Install dependencies
 ```